How To Check Word Count on Google Slides in 3 Simple Steps

 But with some creativity and know-how, it’s quite easy to figure out how to view the word count on Google Slides.

-Here’s a quick and easy way to do it:
+Here’s a quick and easy way to do it using tools you already have:

 1. Export or Copy Your Text

-For shorter presentations, you can simply copy the text from each individual slide by highlighting it, right-clicking on it, and selecting copy.
+• For shorter presentations: Simply copy the text from each individual slide by highlighting the text, right-clicking, and selecting Copy.

-To do this, simply click on the File button in the top left corner, then go to Download, and finally select Plain text (.txt).
+• For longer presentations: Exporting the entire thing to a text file may be faster.
+To do this, click on the File button in the top left corner, then go to Download, and finally select Plain text (.txt).
 Save the text file for the next step.

 2. Paste Everything into Google Docs

-If you opted to export to a text file, you’ll need to open it in Notepad if you’re using Windows, or TextEdit if you’re using macOS, then highlight and copy all the text.
+If you opted to export to a text file, open it in a simple text editor (like Notepad on Windows or TextEdit on macOS), then highlight and copy all the text before pasting it into the Google Doc.

 Why use Google Docs for this?
-Because it’s one of the best word count tools out there, and while you’re already using Google Workspace anyway, it just makes sense.
+It’s one of the best word count tools available, and since you’re already using Google Workspace, it makes sense for a smooth workflow.

 3. Use the Google Docs Word Count Tool